The Proud Trust is now operating digitally, as we make significant changes to how we operate in this time of international concern.

 Please share this with young people or colleagues where relevant.

-Amy works alongside Hannah as an LGBT+ Education Development Officer.
+Amy works as our LGBT+ Education Development Officer.
 She began teaching straight out of university and continues to teach secondary school science on her days away from The Proud Trust.
-Amy became particularly interested in creating a more LGBT+ inclusive curriculum after creating an LGBT+ safe space and classroom resources that celebrated diversity whilst living in Newcastle.
+Amy became particularly interested in creating a more LGBT+ inclusive curriculum after creating an LGBT+ safe space and classroom resources that celebrated diversity, whilst living in Newcastle.

 Oliver Bliss works freelance with over 10 years experience at Arts Council England, with a specialism in Audience Engagement.
 He supports individual artists and cultural organisations with their creative practice and business development needs.
 He has an active passion for supporting the LGBT+ community, having previously volunteered with The Proud Trust and returned as a Trustee.
 He is involved in supporting the oral history work which has led to the book Pride not Prejudice.
 He was a part of the coordination team that produced the first National Festival of LGBT History, hosted in Manchester.
 He has collaborated with organisations such as Homotopia, Liverpool Pride, and the Lesbian Immigration Support Group.
 In his free time, he enjoys creating YouTube videos through his channel #Bookdraw to champion queer fiction writers and to encourage people to read their work.

-Emily is the training admin worker at The Proud Trust.
+Emily is the Admin Worker for the training team at The Proud Trust.
 Emily’s favourite things about her role are learning new things, speaking to a variety of people across different sectors and chatting with schools and partners on the Rainbow Flag Award programme.
 Outside of work, Emily enjoys spending time with family, her horses (though she admitted she falls off them quite often!) and going to the cinema to watch a variety of different films.

-Jess is our social media and marketing assistant.
-She also works as a youth worker across The Proud Trust’s Cheshire West and Chester groups.
+Jess is the Youth Work Coordinator for the Wythenshawe LGBT+ youth group, as well as our Social Media and Marketing Assistant.
 Jess is a graduate of History from the University of Manchester.
 At groups, she can usually be found immersed in craft projects, talking about music and encouraging people to get out into the great outdoors.
 She enjoys learning about the rich history of LGBT+ people and rights.

 Judith works as the Finance Manager with The Proud Trust.
 She is a qualified accountant with many years of experience working in the charity sector.
 Working with The Proud Trust allows her to exercise her commitment to social conscience and help & support young people in the process.
 She loves cycling, running and anything outdoors – she’s been known to cycle from Manchester to Ellesmere Port for a meeting!

-Kelly coordinates the Cheshire West and Chester youth groups called “Phoenix”.
-She is also a youth worker at Femolition Squad, The Proud Trust’s youth group for young trans women and femmes.
+Kelly is the Youth Work Coordinator for the Cheshire West and Chester LGBT+ youth groups called “Phoenix”.
+She is also the Youth Work Assistant on the trans specific youth groups.
 She has needed time for the language and understanding of gender to develop, so that she has become able to fully express herself.
 She is a conceptual artist and has a long history of social campaigning, which informed her coordination of Liverpool’s inaugural Trans Pride March in 2019.
 Kelly is a qualified educator with loads of classroom experience, which has influenced her communal and inclusive approach.

-Jackie is a cover youth worker with The Proud Trust, which means you’ll find her here, there and everywhere!
+Jackie is a Youth Work Assistant with The Proud Trust, working across several groups.
 When she’s not having a good chat with young people, she’s studying for her Counselling & Psychotherapy Masters in Liverpool.
 Her biggest driver and passion is enabling young people to figure out and celebrate who they are!
-In her down-time , she enjoys creating character journeys of her own, in writing novels of any genre.
+In her down-time she enjoys creating character journeys of her own, in writing novels of any genre.

-Liv is a youth worker and coordinator with The Proud Trust.
-Whilst many aspects of her job inspire her, she is especially excited about supporting Sprinkles, our new under-12s group.
-Working with The Proud trust unites Liv’s desire for LGBT+ community-building with plenty of opportunities to dine out on Jaffa cakes.
+Liv is a Youth Work and Special Projects Coordinator with The Proud Trust.
+Working with The Proud trust unites Liv’s desire for LGBT+ community-building with plenty of opportunities to dine out on Jaffa Cakes.
 She loves seeing young people across The Proud Trust support one another and grow into confident self-advocates.

-Nice is a café worker at The Proud Trust.
-They cook fresh food every day and help run the Sidney Street Café.
-Nice also trains volunteers who join the café team.
+Nice is the Youth Work Assistant on the Trafford LGBT+ youth group.
 Nice is passionate about food, having learnt from a young age from their dida (grandma).
 Outside of The Proud Trust, Nice enjoys making zines about wrestling and the perils of learning guitar with long hair.

 As a designer, artist, and educator, Ben Copperwheat produces wearable art clothing, fine art, interior pieces, and provides creative print textile design and direction to some of the top brands worldwide.
 Ben has created textile collections and brand direction for Gucci, Calvin Klein, Tommy Hilfiger, Peter Som, Edun, Pret A Surf, Victorinox Swiss Army, Stephen Burrows, 3.1 Phillip Lim, DKNY, and Daryl K, his work is commissioned by personalities and organizations like Beyoncé and Blue Ivy, Boy George, Liza Minnelli, Pat Cleveland, Isabella Blow, and David Collins Studio.
 In 2016, Ben joined the Art/Fashion group of artists founded and curated by the New York City, legendary stylist, Patricia Field.
 Ben Copperwheat graduated with an MA Printed Textiles from the Royal College of Art in 2001 and lives and works in New York City since 2003.
 Ben became a patron of The Proud Trust in September 2017, following a talk and workshop with young people and supporters of the trust.

-Mattie is a youth work coordinator at The Proud Trust.
-They run Turtles and Femolition Squad, which are trans youth groups.
-They also assist with Afternoon TEA, Planet Rainbow and Sprinkles.
+Mattie is a Youth Work Coordinator at The Proud Trust, working on the trans youth programme.
 Mattie is passionate about young people, wellbeing and education.
-They apply these value to their roles outside The Proud Turst as a scout leader, a facilitator at Manchester Museum, and a facilitator with Connect and Mxer, which are adult trans and non-binary groups.
+They apply these value to their roles outside The Proud Trust as a scout leader, a facilitator at Manchester Museum, and a facilitator with Connect and Mxer, which are adult trans and non-binary groups.

 The National Trans Youth Network is a network of trans youth groups across the UK.
 We represent young trans people across all areas of the UK, with groups from England, Scotland, Wales and Northern Ireland.
 We also represent the people who work with young trans people in their groups, and some groups who support young LGBTQ people generally.